-Here’s What Happens to Popular Mall Brands After they Close their Stores
+Here’s What Happens to Popular Mall Brands After They Close Their Stores

 Dubbing it the “23 Point Barrymore Effect,” ThredUp said over the past three months, 30-day sell-through of Crocs on the site increased from 67 percent to 90 percent.

-Meanwhile, Bankrupt prom staple brand BCBG — which said in February that it would close about 120 stores — and Wet Seal, which went completely belly up this year, are also among the highest selling resale brands on ThredUp.
+Meanwhile, bankrupt prom staple brand BCBG — which said in February it would close about 120 stores — and Wet Seal, which went completely belly up this year, are also among the highest-selling resale brands on ThredUp.

 Demand for Wet Seal, for example, is growing at two times the rate of baseline brands on the site.